lblod/frontend-lokaal-mandatenbeheer/README.md

 # frontend-lokaal-mandatenbeheer

 [!CAUTION]
 This readme is outdated at this stage.
-It was copied from frontend-loket and needs to be updated with the changed scope
+It was copied from frontend-lmb and needs to be updated with the changed scope

 Frontend of the loket application